- Course Number:

 - Be able to give an effective oral presentation as part of a group project.

 A textbook is required.
-Suggested texts.
-Alternative texts need Dept. or SAC chair approval.
+Approved texts are listed below.
+Alternative texts need Department/ SAC Chair approval.